PDLT-University-of-York/test-split-site/docs/ultra/ultra-template.md

 ---
 tags:
 # Delete to leave only relevant tags
-    - Foundation
+    - Key guide - tutors
-    - Teaching
+    - Accessibility
     - Ultra
-    - Workshop
 ---

 # Using the Ultra template